How to look after animals in an emergency

 Owners losing focus

 Try to stay aware of the bigger picture even though a task such as moving large numbers of livestock will require concentration.
-Be aware of dangers arising.
+Be aware of any dangers arising.

 Teamwork is often required to execute a good evacuation and rescue plan, someone needs to be alert for oncoming hazards.